rafalkalita/spitter/README.md

 -------
 A Twitter-like application called Spitter.
 Based on Spring in Action, Third Edition by Craig Walls.
-Using Spring 3.2, Hibernate 3.6 and JBehave.
+Using Gradle, Spring 3.2, Hibernate 3.6 and JBehave.

 To run on embedded server